Tikva Forum: Activities

-In early 2024, the group organized a protest at the Hostages Square in Tel Aviv, calling on the Israeli Defense Forces to launch a military operation into Rafah to further pressure Hamas and other militant groups.
+In early 2024, the group organized a protest at the Hostages Square in Tel Aviv, calling on the Israel Defense Forces to launch a military operation into Rafah to further pressure Hamas and other militant groups.
 Forum co-founder Tzvika Mor, who is also the father of hostage Eitan Mor, told the Jewish News Syndicate that “[w]e have to finish this war.
 We cannot let Hamas rise again in Gaza and because of that we must win.”
 Speakers at the protest also criticized members of the Hostages and Missing Families Forum for joining protests calling for the ousting of Israeli prime minister Benjamin Netanyahu.
 The father of Avinatan Or, who was kidnapped with his girlfriend Noa Argamani, told rally attendees that "[I am] calling on Prime Minister Netanyahu to enter Rafah."

 Group members, speaking at a Jerusalem rally in April 2024, called for the reestablishment of Jewish civilian communities in the Gaza Strip.

 In January 2025, hundreds of Forum members blocked main roads in Jerusalem to oppose the January 2025 hostage deal, labelling Netanyahu a traitor and telling the government “[y]ou have no mandate to surrender.”
 At the rally, Tikva Forum leaders urged U.S. president Donald Trump to intervene and force the Israeli government to occupy the Gaza Strip.

-The forum opposed Donald Trump's September 2025 Gaza Strip proposal, instead urging further military pressure to force the release of the remaining 48 hostages.
+The Forum opposed the ceasefire during Donald Trump's Gaza peace plan in October 2025 at first, instead urging further military pressure to force the release of the remaining 48 hostages without releasing Palestinian prisoners.
+After the deal was finalized, Mor praised the release of all hostages at once, while Boaz Miran, brother of hostage Omri Miran said the results remain to be seen "in practice".